Do you have a child personal injury claim?

-If your child (under the age of 18years old) has been involved in an accident that wasn’t their fault you may be able to make a child accident claim for compensation.
+If your child (under the age of 18 years old) has been involved in an accident that wasn’t their fault you may be able to make child injury claims for compensation.

-At Ringrose Law our personal injury team has years of experience representing children who have been involved in a no fault accident.
-We will work hard to ensure that your child receives the maximum amount of compensation, and will help them with the recovery process.
+At Ringrose Law, our personal injury team has years of experience representing children who have been involved in a no-fault accident.
+We will work hard to ensure that your child receives the maximum amount of compensation award, and will help them with the recovery process.

 - Accidents at school or nursery caused by inadequate supervision or unsafe premises or equipment.

 - Accidents in a playground or soft play area

 - Accidents at an after-school or sports club

 How does a child injury claim process differ comparison to an adult claim?

 A child is not able to provide instructions to a solicitor.
 This means that they need to have an adult (known as a litigation friend) do this on their behalf.

 Usually, a parent acts as a litigation friend to claim for the child.
 But it could be a grandparent, guardian or another appropriate adult.